Hiking in Austria: The Best Hut-to-Hut Treks

 • Take regular breaks

 Remember you're on a hiking holiday.
-Timely and regular breaks not only provide welcome relaxation but also make it possible to enjoy the Austria.
+Timely and regular breaks not only provide welcome relaxation but also make it possible to enjoy the Alta Via 1.
 The body needs a regular food and drink intake to maintain performance and concentration.
 Our advice is that if you have little time, it's better to follow the short itinerary than to speed up the long one.

 • Stay reachable

 If you are hiking solo or in small groups it is advisable to inform people back home about your plans, what route you are taking and when you plan to return.
 Even small incidents can lead to unpleasant emergencies so make sure you are available at all times.
-Bring a charged phone containing at least the phone numbers of immediate family members, your accommodations en route and the emergency phone numbers operating in the Austria.
+Bring a charged phone containing at least the phone numbers of immediate family members, your accommodations en route and the emergency phone numbers operating on the Alta Via 1.

 • Respect nature